WISDOM FOR LIVING DAILY DEVOTIONAL

 7. Your giving is not a waste.
 Your giving is a seed you are sowing, and the time of harvest will come.
 “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully” (2 Corinthians 9:6 New King James Version).

-The disciples called the alabaster oil, a very costly fragrant oil, that woman poured on the head of Jesus a waste.
+In Matthew 26:6-13, the disciples called the alabaster oil, a very costly fragrant oil, that the woman poured on the head of Jesus a waste.
 They reasoned that it might have been sold for a certain amount and the money given to the poor.
 But Jesus asked them why they were troubling the woman.
-He said she had done a good work for Him, which would be remembered and discussed wherever the Good News is preached all over the world (Matthew 26:6-13).
+He said she had done a good work for Him, which would be remembered and discussed wherever the Good News is preached all over the world.

 Conclusion: God is the owner of everything you have.
 He doesn’t lack anything, and your gifts can’t make Him richer.
 Consider it a privilege to give to Him.
 You can’t pay Him to do anything for you or pay Him for what He has done for you.
 Give to God willingly, generously, and cheerfully.
 Give, not in competition with anyone, but give according to your ability.